 - Inspire aspiring entrepreneurs to start and grow resilient and successful businesses in the agriculture and food landscapes.

 - Equip aspiring and emerging entrepreneurs with practical knowledge, skills, and tools to navigate the complex agriculture and food ecosystems and develop and grow high-impact and profitable businesses.

-- Enable aspiring and emerging entrepreneurs to develop scalable business models, attract and retain talent, leverage innovation & technology, raise financing, build strong brands, shape their ecosystem and infuse resilience into every aspect of their operations.
+- Enable aspiring and emerging entrepreneurs to develop scalable business models, attract and retain talent, leverage innovation and technology, raise financing, build strong brands, shape their ecosystem, and infuse resilience into every aspect of their operations.

 Foreword (Dr. Lawrence Haddad)